The Unnatural (The X-Files): Reviews

 Recent reviews have also applauded the episode.
-Shearman and Pearson rated the episode five stars out of five, describing it as "[a] delightful ... comic fable".
+Shearman awarded the episode five stars out of five, describing it as "[a] delightful ... comic fable".
 Emily VanDerWerff of The A.V.
 Club awarded the episode an "A−" and wrote that it "works because it takes this very silly idea and proceeds to take it seriously."
 She criticized the program for its "corniness" and its reliance on the "magical black guy" stereotype, but concluded that "The Unnatural" was successful "because it embraces this side of the show’s profile [that] could do something sweet and lovely and moving".
 VanDerWerff also complimented Martin's performance, calling his acting "terrific".
 Cynthia Fuchs from PopMatters wrote that Duchovny's directing debut was excellent.

 Since its debut, the episode has been ranked as one of the best episodes of The X-Files.
-Kessenich named it one of the "Top 25 Episode of All Time" of The X-Files, ranking it at number six.
 The Vancouver Sun listed "The Unnatural" on their list of the best standalone episodes of the show, and said that the story was heartbreaking.
 In addition, the closing scene featuring Mulder teaching Scully to play baseball was well received by critics.
-Shearman and Pearson wrote that it "is especially delightful, and gives this sentimental episode an extra warm glow."
+Shearman wrote that it "is especially delightful, and gives this sentimental episode an extra warm glow."
 Jean Helms of The Mobile Register named it one of the "Top 10 X-Files Clips We'd Like to See in the Official Video of Bree Sharp's 'David Duchovny'".
 Vitaris called the scene "one of the most charming finales in an X-Files episode" due to its "utterly endearing" qualities and its "unspoken subtext".